 Pros: The small footprint allows you to install it anywhere.
 This all in one model allows you to run a subwoofer and four speakers with ease.
 This product comes with a one year warranty.
 The manual does a great job of explaining every component and step in the installation process, including detailing the most common wiring setups for novices who don’t have any prior experience.

-Some consumers reported that the sound quality is mind-blowing, which is a big surprise considering its size and class.
+Some consumers reported that the sound quality is mind-blowing, which isn’t a big surprise considering its size and class.
 When you listen to music on this amp the bass sounds full and deep, the highs are crystal clear and the mids are perfect.
 You won’t have to deal with any feedback or hissing whatsoever.
 The perfect solution for a car where space constraints are an issue.
 The sound is impressive for a single amp that’s also capable of powering an entire system.

 The subsonic filter for the sub channel is a must-have for quality sound.
 And there are several options for running it either with active crossovers or passive crossovers.
 Consumers who had experience dealing with the Alpine customer service team stated that the staff were quick to respond to any issues and would cover the cost of shipping if a product needed to be returned due to a defect.

 Cons: Like with most amps, your mounting options with this model are somewhat limited, which can be a problem.
 This amp is well put together, which can be an issue if you’re trying to figure out how to take the trim ring off to mount it.

 One consumer mentioned that the plugs that go into the amp feel cheap.
 The screws used on the speaker plugs are very small and also have a somewhat cheap feel to them and unfortunately, the amp doesn’t come with any extras.

 Conclusion and Rating :